jeanslack/Videomass/dev/pyinstaller/README.md

 Then jump to [Building the bundle with pyinstaller](#building-the-bundle-with-pyinstaller)

 -----------------
 # Building the bundle with pyinstaller

-Use `pyinstaller_set.py` script to building bundles

 - Copy or move `pyinstaller_setup.py` script into base directory of videomass source (where there are the bin, dev, docs, ..., folders).